SECTION .0500 - MINIMUM STANDARDS FOR CRIMINAL JUSTICE SCHOOL DIRECTORS

 12 NCAC 09B .0501 CERTIFICATION OF SCHOOL DIRECTORS

-(a) Any person designated to act as, or who performs the duties of, a School Director in the delivery or presentation of a Commission-certified criminal justice training course shall be and continuously remain certified by the Commission as a school director.
+(a) Any person designated to act as, or who performs the duties of, a School Director in the delivery or presentation of a Commission-approved criminal justice training course shall be and remain certified by the Commission as a school director while serving in such role.

 (b) To qualify for initial certification as a School Director, an applicant shall:

-(4) submit a Form F-10 School Director/Qualified Assistant Application to the Commission for the issuance of such certification.
-This application shall be executed by the executive officer of the institution or agency currently certified, or which may be seeking certification, by the Commission to make presentation of certified training programs and for whom the applicant will be the designated School Director.
-The F-10 School Director/Qualified Assistant Application shall contain:
+(4) submit a Form F-10 School Director/Qualified Assistant Application, pursuant to 12 NCAC 09I .0104, to the Commission for the issuance of such certification.
+This application shall be executed by the executive officer of the institution or agency currently accredited, or which may be seeking accreditation by the Commission to make presentation of Commission-approved training programs and for whom the applicant will be the designated School Director.

 (c) In addition to the requirements identified in Paragraph (b) of this Rule, to qualify for certification as a School Director in the presentation of the Criminal Justice Instructor Training Course, an applicant shall document completion of the Instructor Training Orientation presented by the North Carolina Justice Academy on delivery of instructor training course and student evaluations.